ree9622/claude-usage-tool-win-/README.md

 - Opening multiple browser tabs to check subscription usage and API credits
 - Getting surprised by hitting rate limits mid-conversation

-**Claude Usage Tool** solves this by putting your usage stats in your menu bar, always one click away.
+**Claude Usage Tool** solves this by putting your usage stats in your system tray (Windows) or menu bar (macOS), always one click away.

 ## Features